frcnextinnovation/NI-Programming-Guide/README.md

 #### 2.1.2 Package statement

 - No line-wrapped.
-- The package statement should be divided from Import statements by a blank line.
+- The package statement should be divided from import statements by a blank line.

 #### 2.1.3 Import statements